The Curse of Superman

 Non Death related attributions to the curse:

 Kirk Alyn, who played Superman in two very low budget serials of Superman found it hard to find work afterwards.
 He would later appear as Lois Lanes Father in the 1978 movie.
-He lived to ripe old age of 88, but his career decline between playing superman and starring as Lois Lanes father is often cited as an effect of the curse.
+He lived to the ripe old age of 88, but his career decline between playing Superman and starring as Lois Lane's father is often cited as an effect of the curse.

 Margot Kidder who played Lois Lane went missing in 1996 and turned up naked and disorientated several days later.
 Her ordeal was put down to severe bipolar disorder.

 Richard Pryor played villain Gus Gorman in 1983's Superman 3, the role is often attributed as the beginning of the end of his career in film due to massive box office failure that was Superman 3.
 Three years later Pryor was diagnosed with multiple sclerosis.
 Pryor died in 2005 of cardiac arrest.

 So is the curse genuine or just superstition and loosely related accidents and mishaps?

 The following actors are yet to have anything attributed to the curse: Dean Cain who played Superman in “Louis & Clark: The New Adventures of Superman".